Cognigy/Documentation/docs/en/docs/ai/installation/migration/single-replica-redis-to-redis-ha-migration.md

     kubectl get storageclass redis-persistent -o yaml > redis-persistent-ha.yaml
     ```
     * Open the `redis-persistent-ha.yaml` file in a text editor.
 Change the `name:` field to `redis-persistent-ha`.
 Remove the `uid:`, `resourceVersion:` and `creationTimestamp:` fields.
-    * Save the file and create the new `redis-persistent-ha` StorageClass by applying it to the cluster: `kubectl apply -f redis-persistent-ha.yaml`
+    * Save the file and create the new `redis-persistent-ha` StorageClass by applying it to the cluster: `kubectl apply -f redis-persistent-ha.yaml`.
-    * Check that the new StorageClass is created in the cluster: `kubectl get storageclass redis-persistent-ha -o yaml`
+    * Check that the new StorageClass is created in the cluster: `kubectl get storageclass redis-persistent-ha -o yaml`.
 5. If your cloud provider is either AWS or Azure, the `redis-persistent-ha` StorageClass will be created automatically. **Before upgrading the Helm Release**, ensure that:
      * On AWS: the `gp3` storage and the `ebs.csi.aws.com` provisioner are enabled in your cluster.
      * On Azure:  the `Premium_LRS` storage account type and the  `disk.csi.azure.com` provisioner are enabled in your cluster.
-     * Alternatively, you can override `redisPersistentHa` settings under `storageClass:` section to match the parameters of the existing `redis-persistent` StorageClass, see [values.yaml](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml) for reference.
+     * Alternatively, you can override `redisPersistentHa` settings under `storageClass:` section to match the parameters of the existing `redis-persistent` StorageClass, see `values.yaml` for [AWS](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/c0474cfe67bbf28fa1aea728118a2ae5b0676498/values.yaml#L3909) and [Azure](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/c0474cfe67bbf28fa1aea728118a2ae5b0676498/values.yaml#L3954) reference.

 ### Migrate Custom Redis and Redis Persistent Configuration